EeethB/edgedata/cran-comments.md

 This is a resubmission.
 In this version I have:
 * Changed the version number to 0.2.0
 * Updated datasets for 2020 coefficients
-* Removed the /index from some URLs
+* Removed troublesome link in docs

 ## Test environments
 * local Windows 10 install, R 4.0.2